OvertureMIDI/Black-MIDI-Guides/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/6gh/Black-MIDI-Guides/main?style=flat&label=last%20updated&color=%230066ff)

 Guides for a bunch of things people often ask for help with in Black MIDI Communities. https://guides.blackmidi.wiki/

+## Contributing

+For information on how to contribute, please visit the [Contributing guide](.github/CONTRIBUTING.md)